fam4r/chsysdatetime-win/README.md

 Change System Date and Time WPF application for Windows

 Easyly edit Windows System Date and Time with that simple application.

-Also useful to bypass date/time program controls.
+Also useful to bypass date/time program checks.